 Robin’s Fertility Story

 Mine is not a fertility story with a happy ending, I don’t have a child.
-I share it not for sympathy but to let donors and intended parents know why I am so passionate about what I do and how connecting families is very personal to me and what prompted me to start Global Egg Donors to help others on their fertility journey.
+I share it not for sympathy but to let donors and intended parents know why I am so passionate about what I do and how connecting families is very personal to me.
+I "conceived" Global Egg Donors to help others on their fertility journey.
 This is my story.

 - Age 20